 Stearic Acid (Stearin) A white, waxy natural ingredient found in many fats and oils.
 It helps stabilise creams and gives them a nice pearly feel.
 We use Stearic Acid in all of our creams.

 Sweet Orange (Citrus Aurantium Dulcis) Assists the lymphatic system, helping to detoxify a congested skin and although it is a good general skin tonic, it is great for older more mature skin, dealing with dermatitis, as well as acne and soothing a dry irritated skin.
 The general tonic action seems to stem from the action it has on supporting collagen formation in the skin, which is required for a healthy, young-looking skin.
-We put Sweet Orange in our Facial Oil, our Night Cream and in our Bath Bombs
+We put Sweet Orange in our Facial Oil and our Night Cream.

 Water (Aqua) It goes without saying that water is the most important ingredient for our health.
 Water is the main component in all of our emulsions.
 We use water to make soap too.